 While booking tickets, you can select a time slot that fits your schedule.

-Explore the famous attractions of Milan with a 48-hour Milan Pass.
-With this one pass, you can see Leonardo 3, Leonardo’s Vineyard, Pinacoteca Ambrosiana, La Scala Museum and Theatre, and many more places.
+Explore Milan’s famous attractions with a 48-hour Milan Pass.
+You can see Leonardo 3, Leonardo’s Vineyard, Pinacoteca Ambrosiana, La Scala Museum and Theatre, and many more places with this one pass.

 How to reach the Science Museum

-The Leonardo da Vinci Museum Milan is in the center of the city between Milan Cathedral and La Scala Opera House.
+The Leonardo da Vinci Museum Milan is between Milan Cathedral and La Scala Opera House in the city’s center.

 Address: Via San Vittore, 21, 20123 Milano MI, Italy.
 Get Directions